-The Subordinate Obligations are payable solely from Subordinate Pledged Revenues and other available funds.
 The Senior Bonds are payable solely from Net Pledged Revenues and other available funds.
-Net Pledged Revenues, Subordinate Pledged Revenues and PFC revenues depend significantly on the level of aviation activity, enplaned passenger traffic at LAX and passenger spending at airport facilities.
+Net Pledged Revenues and PFC revenues depend significantly on the level of aviation activity, enplaned passenger traffic at LAX and passenger spending at airport facilities.

 Air travel demand has historically correlated to the national economy, generally, and consumer income and business profits in particular.
 The long term implications of recent economic and political conditions are unclear.
 A lack of sustainable economic growth or unexpected events could negatively affect, among other things, financial markets, commercial activity and consumer spending.
 There can be no assurance that economic and political turmoil or lack of sustainable economic growth will not adversely affect demand for travel.